Maria Haggerty: CEO, Dotcom Distribution

 What is it about your job that makes you feel it's the right fit for you?

 I love being involved in all aspects of the business.
 I promise everyone who starts at Dotcom that they will never be bored — and we never are.
-I love that we have a diverse client base and are involved in many different business, including cosmetics, fashion, golf and electronics, to name a few.
-I love the culture we’ve created.
+I love that we have a diverse client base and are involved in many different businesses, including cosmetics, fashion, golf and electronics, to name a few.
+I love the culture we've created.
 We have an awesome team that works well together, plays well together and even disagrees well together.

 What challenges keep you awake at night?